 The final rule narrows the definition of WOTUS in comparison to currently accepted CWA and court interpretations.
 In the new rule, "waters of the United States" are limited to:

 The territorial seas and traditional navigable waters;

-- Perennial and intermittent tributaries that contribute surface water flow to such waters;
+Perennial and intermittent tributaries that contribute surface water flow to such waters;

-- Certain lakes, ponds, and impoundments of jurisdictional waters; and,
+Certain lakes, ponds, and impoundments of jurisdictional waters; and,

-- Wetlands adjacent to other jurisdictional waters.
+Wetlands adjacent to other jurisdictional waters.

-This rule has major implications for both private and public development projects that plan to impact streams and wetlands.
-Ephemeral waters make up a huge percentage of the waterbodies in the U.S., particularly in the Arid West.
-If ephemeral waters are excluded by rule from federal oversight, then the number of federal permits required by project development will decline considerably.
+This rule has significant implications for private and public development projects that plan to impact streams and wetlands.
+Ephemeral waters make up a considerable percentage of the waterbodies in the U.S., particularly in the Arid West.
+This water feature flows into downstream waters, carrying pollution in its flow and yielding the ability to produce great environmental harm when unregulated.